Get extra funding for your early years provider

 Who can apply

-You can apply for early years pupil premium if your child is aged 3 or 4 and you get 15 hours free childcare.
+You can apply for early years pupil premium if your child is aged 9 months to 2 years OR your child is aged 3 or 4 and you get 15 hours free childcare.

 You must also get at least one of the following: